dunndealpro/project-1-Blackjack/README.md

 function calcPlayerHand(){
     // check if player has an Ace
-    // player has ace dertermine to use 1 or 11 for its value
+    // player has ace determine to use 1 or 11 for its value
     // sum the players cards
 }